 Crispy Pan Fried Fish

-This delicious recipe for fish comes from talented food writer Shu Han Lee, who features our less salt soy sauce in this simple, tasty dish.
+This delicious recipe for fish comes from talented food writer Shu Han Lee.
+This simple, tasty dish features our less salt soy sauce.
+It would be perfect for serving as part of a Chinese feast

 - 2 fish fillets, I used hake in this case